The 16 best smartphones of 2015: What's the best smartphone you can buy?

 Price on 02/07/2015: £399 inc VAT

-The Nexus 6 has taken us by surprise in the short time we’ve had it.
+The Nexus 6 has taken us by surprise since we first reviewed it.
 Once you sidle past the unavoidable fact of its gargantuan size, there’s an awful lot it does right.
 Battery life is good, the camera is excellent, and the build and design quality are second to none.
 Although its rivals hold an edge over it in many areas, the differences aren’t huge, and now that the price has been knocked down by £100 it's decent value for money as well.

 Price when reviewed: £477 inc VAT